bcgov/aries-vcr/docs/README.md

 ### Live Web Development

-The Indy Catalyst Org Book can also be brought up in a state where local modifications to the vcr-web component are detected automatically, resulting in recompilation of the Javascript and CSS resources and a page reload when viewed in a web browser.
-To run Indy Catalyst Org Book using this method execute:
+The Aries VCR Org Book can also be brought up in a state where local modifications to the vcr-web component are detected automatically, resulting in recompilation of the Javascript and CSS resources and a page reload when viewed in a web browser.
+To run Aries VCR Org Book using this method execute:

 `./manage web-dev seed="my_seed_000000000000000000000000"`